BenTalagan/espeak-ng/README.md

 # eSpeak NG - Glaemscribe fork

-eSpeak NG fork for Glaemscribe.

-Glaemscribe uses (will use in a near future) espeak-ng for its phonemic modes, and thus integrates an emscripten compiled version of espeak-ng.
+Glaemscribe is a transcription engine dedicated to Tolkien's writing systems.
+It uses (will use in a near future) espeak-ng for its phonemic modes, and thus integrates an emscripten compiled version of espeak-ng.

 It integrates a few custom patches to make espeak-ng compatible with glaemscribe (especially to handle IPA with punctuation).
 It has its own phoneme files to augment IPA for the needs of tengwar transcription.

 It has also its own way of building the emscripten files.

-See here for the [espeak-ng](https://github.com/espeak-ng/espeak-ng) main repository.
+- See here for the [espeak-ng](https://github.com/espeak-ng/espeak-ng) main repository.
-See here for [Glaemscribe](https://github.com/BenTalagan/glaemscribe)'s official git repository.
+- See here for [Glaemscribe](https://github.com/BenTalagan/glaemscribe)'s official git repository.

 ## Build info